 • who is entitlement to sue

 • the potential defendants

-Note: the Occupiers Liability Acts are not covered in this recording
+Note: the Occupiers Liability Acts are discussed in a separate recording – click here

 Lecturer: Gianni Vuolo